Primus Mootry column: Notes from a recent visit with my friend, Big Willy

 Big Willy lives about four blocks from where my wife and I live.
 He has a small, one-bedroom bungalow down on Eighth Street.
 My wife had made one of her delicious potato pies for him.
 When I got to his place, I bounded up the concrete stairs and rang his doorbell.

 I saw the curtains part.
 The door creaked open.
 “Hey, bruh!
-(That’s what he called me.)
 You done got your shots?”
 I told him I had gotten all three — Moderna.
 He then flung the door wide open and welcomed me with a brotherly bear hug.

 “Yeah, bruh, I don’t take no chances with this COVID stuff hangin’ around.
 Heck, if my mother came back from the dead and rang my bell, I’d ask her for proof.”
 We laughed.